 “Shrinkflation”: Grocery portions are smaller

-It’s interesting how some food manufacturers just happen to roll out newly-designed packaging concurrent with “shrinkflation”.
-I think it’s a way to help disguise that the package is getting smaller.
+It’s interesting how some food manufacturers just happen to roll out newly-designed packaging when they want to charge more.
+I think it’s how they disguise that you’re getting less for your money.
+I’ve seen quite a few products get new packaging recently.

 Cereal boxes have gotten pretty skinny lately as well, I’ve noticed.
 The graham crackers we’ve purchased for years for the kids have gotten thinner and there’s fewer of them in the box.